Everything about Anti Theft device and its importance in deciding your car insurance premium

 The discount given for installing an anti theft device in your car is 2.5% of the own damage premium or Rs.500 whichever is less.
 Most companies do not ask for the ARAI approved anti theft device certificate before issuing your car insurance policy.

 Having an anti theft device in your car reduces the chance of it getting stolen or increases the chances of it getting traced by the police.
 This in turn reduces the number of claims paid by the insurance company thereby reducing the motor insurance loss ratio of the insurance company.
 Higher the loss ratio of insurance company, higher would be the premium charged for your car insurance.
+Car insurance renewal tips discount offered by the insurance company on your car renewal should be reasonable and the quote should be competitive in the market.

 Fitting anti theft device after taking insurance: